-Packshots are a standard in product photography, in particular they’re very commonly used with beverage photography as bottles, and glass in general is notoriously difficult to photograph.
+Glass is notoriously difficult to photograph, and even more so when formed into a cylindrical shape.
 It can be a double edged sword to photograph, initially it’s all about removing all distracting reflections from the surface of the glass.
 For those who have done this, they will realise that, although the result looks much more professional, the material doesn’t actually look like glass anymore!
 The next step is to create a lighting solution that lights the glass in a more pleasing way, introducing diffusion to soften any highlighted areas upon the glass.

 For this the client really wanted to emphasise the natural part of their process, and also their traditional processes that are used in the creation of the product.
 So although the packaging and bottle design are quite modern, it needed to reflect this tradition too.